Nick Frederico: Pilot, Guardsman and future doctor

 |0

-This work, Nick Frederico: Pilot, Guardsman and future doctor [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nick Frederico: Pilot, Guardsman and future doctor, by TSgt Tamara Dabney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT